School of Divinity

 1. Chicago citation style

 The School of Divinity requires that all coursework submitted for assessment is formatted according to the Chicago Manual of Style.
-This is available both in print and online.
-A brief online version providing the most relevant information for formatting citations is also available here.

 2. SBL citation style